 Remember, the first consideration is always given to the welfare of any child under 18 years of age.

 A balancing exercise is then carried out.
 There are no presumptions in relation to each person’s entitlement.
 The Court will try to achieve an outcome of fairness.

 Many people try to achieve a financial clean break following the breakdown of their marriage.
 It is important to consider whether this can be done either now or in the reasonably near future and whether this is right for you.

 In relation to maintenance for children, the Court can generally only deal with maintenance for a child both of you, as the child’s parents agree and if not, the Child Maintenance Service will help.

 As every family is different, at Farleys we provide solutions to the difficulties you face.
-Our bespoke Case Management Meetings allow you to have expert Family Law advice on your financial situation following a relationship breakdown at a fixed fee of £250 inclusive of VAT so as to ensure you obtain the best possible outcome.
+Our bespoke Case Management Meetings allow you to have expert Family Law advice on your financial situation following a relationship breakdown at a fixed fee of £300 + VAT so as to ensure you obtain the best possible outcome.
 Get in touch with our family law solicitors on 0845 287 0939 or submit your enquiry online.